DiermeierWolfgang/HomeAssistant_B2500SolarBattery_ZeroPowerControl/README.md

 ###  IR reading head
 To set up the Tasmota IR reading head you can simply follow the [stromleser documentation](https://stromleser.de/en/blogs/news/stromleser-wifi-einrichten-und-einen-stromleser-ttl-lese-kopf-hinzufugen-mit-tasmota).
-Depending on your smart meter you will need different [SML-Scripts](https://tasmota.github.io/docs/Smart-Meter-Interface/#smart-meter-descriptors) to read the data from your smart meter.
+Depending on your electricity meter you will need different [SML-Scripts](https://tasmota.github.io/docs/Smart-Meter-Interface/#smart-meter-descriptors) to read the data from your electricity meter.
 > [!TIP]
-> You might have to enter a PIN before your smart meter shows detailed information that is required for the zero power control (current power).
+> By default most electricity meters only show the total consumed energy reading.
+You might have to enter a PIN into your electricity meter before detailed information is shown that is required for the zero power control (current power).
+>
-> This PIN is either in your energy provider documents can be requested from your energy provider.
+> This PIN is either in your energy provider documents or can be requested from your energy provider.

 ### B2500 Solar Battery
 By default the B2500 Solar Battery is controlled by the "Power Zero" app.